1955 State of Vietnam referendum: Reaction and aftermath

-Three days after the vote, Diem proclaimed the creation of the Republic of Vietnam, naming himself as its president.
+Three days after the vote, Diệm proclaimed the creation of the Republic of Vietnam, naming himself as its president.
 He said "The October 23rd plebiscite in which [the people of South Vietnam] took such an enthusiastic part, constitutes an approval of the policies pursued thus far and at the same time augurs a whole new era for the future of our country."
-Diem reiterated that he would not partake in national reunification elections, saying that they would be futile unless "true liberty" came about in the communist North Vietnam, which impressed American observers, who feared a total communist takeover.
+Diệm reiterated that he would not partake in national reunification elections, saying that they would be futile unless "true liberty" came about in the communist North Vietnam, which impressed American observers, who feared a total communist takeover.

-Having claimed the election was entirely without irregularities, the United States government hailed Diem as a new hero of the "free world".
-Senator Mike Mansfield (D-Mont.) claimed the referendum "was a reflection of their [the Vietnamese people's] search for a leader who would respond to their needs ... they sensed that Diem could provide that kind of leadership."
+Having claimed the election was entirely without irregularities, the United States government hailed Diệm as a new hero of the "free world".
+Senator Mike Mansfield (D-Mont.) claimed the referendum "was a reflection of their [the Vietnamese people's] search for a leader who would respond to their needs ... they sensed that Diệm could provide that kind of leadership."
 Mansfield had been a professor of Asian history before entering politics; as a result his opinions about Vietnam were more influential and held in high regard by his fellow senators.
-Archives of policy discussions show that the Americans were concerned more about the negative image created by Diem's autocratic and antidemocratic style among the international community, rather than its possible effects on national cohesion.
+Archives of policy discussions show that the Americans were concerned more about the negative image created by Diệm's autocratic and antidemocratic style among the international community, rather than its possible effects on national cohesion.
 The US State Department spokesman said "the people of Viet-Nam have spoken, and we, of course, recognise their decision".
 An official congratulatory statement from the department said "The Department of State is gratified that according to reports the referendum was conducted in such an orderly and efficient manner and that the people of Viet-Nam have made their choice unmistakably clear ... we look forward to a continuation of the friendly relations between the Government of Viet-Nam and the United States."